-31. The Local Government in Scotland: Financial overview 2015/16 (November 2016) highlighted that the need for budgets and forecasts to reflect actual spending becomes increasingly important for local government bodies with decreasing (or low levels) of usable reserves to rely on.
-An analysis of reserves can be seen in Part 3 of the report.

-32. We noted that Scotland Excel's budget is aligned to its statutory objectives.
-Budgets are approved by the Joint Committee and budget monitoring updates are provided quarterly to the Scotland Excel Executive Sub-Committee.
+- 31. The Local Government in Scotland: Financial overview 2015/16 (November 2016) highlighted that the need for budgets and forecasts to reflect actual spending becomes increasingly important for local government bodies with decreasing (or low levels) of usable reserves to rely on.
+An analysis of reserves can be seen in Part 3 of the report. - 32.
+We noted that Clydeplan's budget is aligned to its statutory objectives.
+Budgets are approved by the Joint Committee and budget monitoring updates are provided at each meeting of the Joint Committee.
 The budget monitoring updates provide details on variances against the budget and forecast year-end positions.
 This allows members and officers to take actions to address variances and address forecast over and under spends.